zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 ## Introduction

 The Registration API can be used to register applications, environments, and services.
-Calling the Catalog Registration API allows you to register one or more exposed services.

 The API includes the following:

 * `POST` methods for registering new assets where a UUID is generated and returned for the asset in the response body
 * `PUT` calls to update assets for existing UUIDs or create new applications and environments for new UUIDs.
-If existing endpoints are not present in a PUT call, these endpoints will be deleted.
 * `DELETE` calls to delete applications, environments, and endpoints.

 ## Authentication and Access Rights